1904cs-charlie-owl/VisualNYC/README.md

 ![](./visualnyc-search.png)

-**Search**: Need to find a specific place, restaurant, or meet up spot? use search feature to to pinpoint your location in any borough in Greater NYC Area.
+**Search**: Need to find a specific place, restaurant, or meet up spot?
+Use our search feature to to pinpoint your location in any borough in Greater NYC Area.

 ---